aleksander-vedvik/Bachelor/README.md

 # Bachelor
 I will provide a quick guide below on how to get started with this repository.
+README files are also provided in all relevant folders, which give a short description and explanation of each file in the respective folders.

 ROOT or . is defined as the same folder where this readme file is located.